Zylon

 Zylon (IUPAC name: poly(p-phenylene-2,6-benzobisoxazole)) is a trademarked name for a range of thermoset liquid-crystalline polyoxazole.
 This synthetic polymer material was invented and developed by SRI International in the 1980s and manufactured by Toyobo.
 In generic usage, the fiber is referred to as PBO.

 Zylon has 5.8 GPa of tensile strength, which is 1.6 times that of Kevlar.
-Additionally Zylon has a high Young's modulus of 270 GPa, meaning that it is stiffer than steel.
+Additionally, Zylon has a high Young's modulus of 270 GPa, meaning that it is stiffer than steel.
 Like Kevlar, Zylon is used in a number of applications that require very high strength with excellent thermal stability.
-Tennis racquets, table-tennis blades, snowboards, various medical applications, and some of the Martian rovers are some of the better-known instances.
+The material has been used in body armour, in tennis racquets, table tennis paddles, and in snowboards, in various medical applications, and in some of the Martian rovers.

 Usage

 Body armor

+Zylon gained wide use in U.S. police officers body armor protection in 1998 with its introduction by Second Chance Body Armor, Inc. in its "Ultima" and "Ultimax" protective vests.
+At least as early as 2002 August, Point Blank Body armor offered "Fusion" and as early as October, it offered "Legacy".
+Armor Holdings's Safariland offered ZERO-G Platinum as its Zylon option, and oldest brand, its very own American Body Armor, had its most premier option also made with Zylon.
+Zylon body armor panels sometimes cost twice as much as Kevlar or 35% more than other advanced materials.
+Despite "sticker shock", the marketing for Zylon body armor described incredibly low weight and thickness, but shockingly high protection, causing some to refer to it as a "miracle fiber".

+The incident and the aftermath

+Protective vests constructed with Zylon were questioned after June 13, 2003, when Oceanside, California, Police Officer Tony Zeppetella's and Forest Hills, Pennsylvania Police Officer Ed Limbacher's vests both failed, leaving Zeppetella mortally wounded and Limbacher seriously injured.